ARM-software/CMSIS_6/CMSIS/DoxyGen/RTOS2/src/using.md

  - CPU time can be scheduled with the following functionalities:
    - A \a timeout parameter is incorporated in many CMSIS-RTOS2 functions to avoid system lockup.
 When a timeout is specified, the system waits until a resource is available or an event occurs.
 While waiting, other threads are scheduled.
-   - The \ref osDelay and \ref osDelayUntil functions put a thread into the \b WAITING state for a specified period of time.
+   - The \ref osDelay and \ref osDelayUntil functions put a thread into the **WAITING** state for a specified period of time.
    - The \ref osThreadYield provides co-operative thread switching and passes execution to another thread of the same priority.